zhiquan304/clashr/README.md

 ## Install

-Clash requires Go >= 1.13.
+Clashr requires Go >= 1.13.
 You can build it from source:

 ```sh
 $ go get -u -v github.com/paradiseduo/clashr